FROM TIDE TO TABLE

 We are proud to be the UK’s 60th Protected Food Name, are British Retail Consortium (BRC) certified and are one of the few sea salt producers in the country to have qualified for Certified Product Status from the Soil Association.

-Every pack of sea salt is marked with the harvest date and the salt maker’s initials,so you know that your sea salt was packed by a real person and not some robotic arm in a factory.
+Every pack of our Welsh sea salt is marked with the harvest date and the salt maker’s initials, so you know that your flake sea salt was packed by a real person and not some robotic arm in a factory.

 You can put a face to the initials of who packed your salt by clicking here.